georgejkaye/georgejkaye.github.io/pages/ocaml.md

 OCaml on Windows is a fickle beast!
 To avoid struggling around with dependencies, I would recommend you install the **[Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)** and download Ubuntu from the Microsoft Store.
 This enables you to have a Linux environment within your Windows installation!

-Once you have installed the subsystem and set it up as specified in the link above, you must run these commands:
+Once you have installed the subsystem and set it up as specified in the link above, you must open the terminal (press `Ctrl`+`Alt`+`T`) and run these commands:

 * `sudo apt update`
 * `sudo apt install make m4 opam ocaml`
 * `opam install utop ocamlbuild`

-You will be prompted to input the password you created when installing the Linux Subsytem.
+You will be prompted to input the password you created when installing the Linux Subsystem.
 During installation you may receive additional prompts for input - you should generally type 'y' (for yes).

-You should now be able to access the OCaml toplevel with `utop`, as above.
+You should now be able to access the OCaml toplevel in the terminal with `utop`, as above.

 ### Running OCaml